Merge PDF Documents using .NET PDF Library

 PdfDocument finalDoc = new PdfDocument();

-//Saves the document
+//Saves the final document.

-//Closes the document
+//Closes the document.

 finalDoc.Close(true);

-'Creates a PDF document
+'Creates a new PDF document.

 Dim finalDoc As New PdfDocument()

-'Closes the document
+'Closes the document.

 finalDoc.Close(True)

-//Creates a PDF document
+//Creates a PDF document.

 PdfDocument finalDoc = new PdfDocument();